 Amalia Greenberg Delgado is a co-founder of Asylum Access and leads the organization’s Global Legal Services and Community Legal Empowerment programs.

-Amy Beck is a Senior Associate for RSF’s Client Engagement team.
+Amy Beck is the former Senior Associate for RSF’s Client Engagement team.